GIJack/cloud-init-arch/README.md

 cloud-init-extra
 ================

-Some extra configs for cloud providers for using cloud-init on Arch.
+Some extra configs for cloud providers for using cloud-init on Arch Linux.

-Needs: cloud-init package, Arch system
+Needs: cloud-init package, Arch Linux base install

 Things Added:
 -------------